sunil220552/Yashvi/README.md

 * What is the difference between torch.tensor and torch.Tensor ?

 ##### Notes TODO
-* Create a note on Linear Algebra / Inner and Outer product
 * Create a note on PyTorch / Tensor on a device (CPU, CUDA, MPS)
 * Create a note on PyTorch / Indexing ( Integer and list )
 * Create a note on PyTorch / Broadcasting